 Above and beyond everything else you read here, this is the absolute most important one – NEVER EVER work under a vehicle that is supported only by a jack, ever.
 Vehicle lift jacks come in all manner of types, from the old school bumper jacks (the most deadly of them all), factory-style hand-crank scissor lift jacks, hand-crank bottle jacks, hydraulic bottle jacks, and the safest style, which is the hydraulic pump floor jack.
 The thing is, every single one of these can fail in several different ways.
 Bumper jacks are absolutely useless in the garage.
 DO NOT EVER use one to support your vehicle.
 These jacks are called “widowmakers” for a reason, they kill people.
 They fail in a hundred different ways, and are only good for off-road vehicles.
 Do not use them.

 Factory hand crank scissor jacks are designed for emergency use on the side of a road.
-They are not very powerful, hard to use prone to twisting and bending that leads to a fallen car at best, and a dead you at worst.
+They are not very powerful, hard to use, as well as prone to twisting and bending that leads to a fallen car at best, and a dead you at worst.
 In most cases, it is best to leave these in their holder in the fender of your car and keep an emergency hydraulic jack in your trunk instead.

 Hydraulic jacks are the safest type of vehicle lifting devices, but even they fail.
 Typical failures are user error, not the device itself, though that certainly happens too.
 The key to lifting a vehicle is properly setting up the jack at the lift point, and making sure the vehicle cannot roll.
 Even on a flat surface, a vehicle can roll when lifted.
 Next up are the key points to lifting a vehicle safely.

-Set the jack at a proper lift point.
+Set the jack lift pad at a proper lift point.
 This means under the suspension where the jack cannot slip off, under the frame, or at the factory-noted lifting point on the pinch weld.
 NEVER lift a vehicle by the sheet metal (pinch welds are sheet metal, but your car will have a reinforced location).
+When in doubt refer to your vehicle owner’s manual for the correct lift points.

-If you are not working on a solid surface (concrete, asphalt), then extra care must be take to ensure the vehicle does not sink.
-A large solid board can help keep the jack from sinking.
-This is still very risky, if at all possible, move the vehicle to a concrete pad.
-A narrow jack can actually sink into hot asphalt.
+If you are not working on a solid surface like concrete or asphalt, then extra care must be take to ensure the vehicle does not sink.
+You are putting a large amount of weight on a small footprint.
+A large solid board (not particle board or MDF) can help keep the jack from sinking.
+This is still very risky so if at all possible move the vehicle to a concrete pad.
+Also not that on hot days a narrow jack can actually sink into hot asphalt.

 There are several ways to ensure that the vehicle does not roll while your are working on it.
-Set the emergency brake and put the vehicle in park if at all possible.
-Sometimes you can’t set the e-brake or put it in park because you need to rotate the wheels, in this case, use wheel chocks in front and behind at least two wheels to ensure that the vehicle cannot roll.
+Start by setting the emergency brake and putting the vehicle in “Park” (or in first gear for manual transmission vehicles).
+Sometimes you can’t set the e-brake or put it in park because you need to rotate the wheels.
+In this case use wheel chocks in front and behind at least two wheels to ensure that the vehicle cannot roll.
+You don’t want to unbolt the driveshaft only to realize your truck is rolling away because it was only in “Park” with no wheel chocks or emergency brake set.

 Support the Vehicle

 NEVER EVER work under a car that supported only by a jack.
+No excuses.
 If the jack fails, the car falls.
 Always use jack stands under the vehicle in at least two places.
 The stands should support the vehicle’s weight, not the jack, so let the jack down so that the vehicle is resting on the stand.
 The jack can remain in position, as a third support just in case.
 It is always better to be over cautious than take a risk.
+One great tip is if you are removing the wheels for any reason, slide them under the vehicle.
+This not only gets the tire/wheel out of the way while you work, but it also gives yet another layer of protection if the vehicle falls.

-When possible, don’t put your body or limbs under the car.
+In general whenever possible don’t put your body or limbs under the car.
 If you are just changing a tire or doing a brake job, there is no reason for your legs to be under the vehicle.
-One bad move and your life could be changed forever, do not take the risk.
+One bad move and your life could be changed forever so do not take the risk.
 (Author’s note: I have personally had a vehicle roll off a jack while my Dad and I were doing a brake job about 20 years ago.
 The next day I went out and bought him a new floor jack and set of stands.
 A couple of years later, a man in the same neighborhood had a car fall on him because he his jack failed.
 Please take this very seriously.)

 Rubber gloves are for chemical protection.
 These are useful for protecting your hands from grease and chemicals.
-Often they are used just to make clean up easier, but when working with nasty chemicals, they can save your skin.
+Often they are used just to make clean up easier, but when working with nasty chemicals like harsh cleaners, they can save your skin.

 General use gloves such as the basic Mechanix Wear gloves give your better grip on slippery parts like sheet metal, and provide adequate protection from cuts and scrapes.
 The thicker versions of these gloves step up the impact and abrasion protection without limiting the mobility.
 These are very useful for all manner of mechanic and fabrication work and are highly recommended when working with grinders, sanders, and other cut/scrape tools and processes.